Tsai Ing-wen: Domestic policy

 Tsai has traditionally been supportive of disadvantaged groups in society, including the poor, women and children, Taiwanese indigenous peoples, and LGBT groups.
 She favours government action to reduce unemployment, introducing incentives for entrepreneurship among youth, expanding public housing, and government-mandated childcare support.
 She supports government transparency and more prudent and disciplined fiscal management.

 Tsai advocated for the non-partisanship of the president of the Legislative Yuan, the increase in the number of "at-large" seats in the legislature, the broadening of participation among all political parties and interest groups.
 She supports proactively repairing the damage done to Taiwanese aboriginal groups, as well as the government actions in the February 28 Incident and during the phase of White Terror.
 She has also called for the de-polarization of Taiwanese politics, and advocates for a more open and consensus-based approach to addressing issues and passing legislation.

+Tsai also has beliefs intertwined with social liberalism.

 LGBT rights

 Tsai supports LGBT rights and has endorsed the legalization of same-sex marriage in Taiwan.
 On 21 August 2015, the day of the Double Seventh Festival, she released a campaign video in which three same-sex couples actors appeared.
 On 31 October 2015, when the biggest gay pride parade in Asia was held in Taipei, Tsai expressed her support for same-sex marriage.
 She posted a 15-second video on her Facebook page saying "I am Tsai Ing-wen, and I support marriage equality" and "Let everyone be able to freely love and pursue happiness".
 During her presidency, Tsai advocated for the legalization of same-sex marriage, despite opposition from ultra conservative religious groups.
 After the 2018 Taiwanese referendum, Tsai led the government to legalize same-sex marriage outside of the Civil Code, making Taiwan the first country in Asia to legalize marriage equality.